Updated June 2026

 How I Tested These Running Shoes on Concrete

-Every shoe earned its spot through 80-230 miles of hard-surface testing at 210 lbs — I don’t just jog around the block.
+Every shoe earned its spot through 80-230 miles of hard-surface testing at 210 lbs.
+I used the same sidewalk-heavy routes, similar easy-run paces, and repeated long-run checks so the ranking reflects real training, not first-run excitement.

 | Test | Method | Why It Matters |